rockdeme/chrysalis/README.md

    <img src="misc/logo.svg" width="300">
 </p>

 **chrysalis** is a visualization tool that generates neat and meaningful visual representations of spatial transcriptomics datasets.
 It achieves this by leveraging PCA, archetypal analysis and spatially variable gene detection.
-Moreover, it seamlessly integrates into scanpy pipelines.
+Moreover, it seamlessly integrates into `scanpy` based pipelines.

 <p align="center">
    <img src="misc/demo.png" width="781">